qasimved/Data_Pipeline_NYC_TLC/README.md

 Problem Statement:

-The city of New York provides historical data of "The New York City Taxi and Limousine Commission" (TLC).
+The city of New York provides historical data of "The New York City Taxi and Limousine Commission" (TLC) (https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
 Your colleagues from the data science team want to create various evaluations and predictions based on this data.
 Depending on their different use cases, they need the output data in a row-oriented and column-oriented format.
 So, they approach you and ask for your help.
 Your colleagues only rely on a frequent output of the datasets in these two formats, so you have a free choice of your specific technologies.

 Your tasks: